Chart Color Schemes

 Infrastructure

-No factors can influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
+No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
 AreaSearch has identified zero projects that are expected to impact this area.
 Notable projects include Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing, and North East Link Project.
-The following list details those anticipated to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.